storacha/network-tester/README.md

 9. Delegate access to the space `storacha delegation create -c space/blob/add -c space/blob/replicate -c space/index/add -c filecoin/offer -c upload/add -c space/content/retrieve <generated-key-did> --base64`
 10. Add delegation (proof) to `.env`
 11. Set your region in `.env` to something sensible
+12. Start the test (see below)

+### Upload Testing

-12. Start the test using `npm start`
+Start the test using `go run . upload`.

 The script generates event logs to the following files:

 * `data/source.csv` - information about the randomly generated source data.
 Each source has an ID that is referenced in other event logs.
 * `data/shards.csv` - information about each shard that is stored to the service as part of an "upload".
 * `data/uploads.csv` - information about each upload that is performed, i.e. the shards and the DAG root CID.

-#### Go Uploads

-1. Install Go
-2. Start the test using `go run . upload`

-The script generates the same event logs as the JS version.
+* `data/replications.csv` - information about replication tasks requested for a given shard.
+* `data/transfers.csv` - tracking of transfers for replicas.

 ### Retrieval Testing

 1. Run the upload tests
-2. Install Go
-3. Start the test using `go run . retrieval ./data/uploads.csv >> ./data/retrievals.csv`
+2. Start the test using `go run . retrieval`

 The script generates event logs to the following files:

-* `data/retrieval.csv` - .

-### Replication Testing

-1. Run the upload tests
-2. Install Go
-3. Start the test using `go run . replication ./data/shards.csv ./data/replications.csv ./data/transfers.csv`

-The script generates event logs to the following files:

-* `data/replications.csv` - information about replication tasks requested for a given shard.
+* `data/retrievals.csv` - information about the retrievals performed during the test.
-* `data/transfers.csv` - tracking of transfers for replicas.

 ## About